nextstrain/nextclade_data/docs/dataset-creation-guide.md

 ### Does Nextclade support spliced genes?

 Yes, Nextclade supports spliced genes.
 Each exon should be annotated as a separate CDS feature according to the GFF3 specifications.
+Features belonging to the same translated sequence have to be linked by a common `ID`.

 ### Does Nextclade support ribosomal slippage?